liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/02-invoke-service.markdown

                         description: ""
                 tags: ["BlogPosting"]

-The only required parameter is the `siteId`, the identifier of the Site where the content is located.
-Internally in Liferay is modelled as a groupId and you can retrieve the id from the database, URL or the interface.
-To retrieve this content, you can make a GET request to the url, including the siteId, like this:
+The only required parameter is `siteId`, the ID of the blog postings' Site.
+Internally, the `siteId` is a `groupId` that you can retrieve from the database, a URL, or @product@'s UI via the Site Administration menu.
+The following GET request gets the site's blog postings by providing the site ID (`20124`) in the
+URL:

     curl "http://localhost:8080/o/headless-delivery/v1.0/sites/20124/blog-postings/" \
          -u 'test@liferay.com:test'

-If you do a request to your site with some sample content created you'll get something like this response:
+If you send such a request to a site that contains some blog entries, the response should look something like this:

     {
       "items": [